Putin-Biden: Things to look out for at the Summit

 Putin-Biden: Things to look out for at the Geneva Summit

-Joe Biden is trying to regain lost influence in a post-Trump world, as Vladimir Putin consolidates Russia as a national capitalist autocracy.
+Joe Biden is trying to regain lost influence in a post-Trump world, while Vladimir Putin consolidates Russian power

 Three years ago, Vladimir Putin met with a US president in Helsinki, and helped him push a self-destruct button.
 Donald Trump’s press conference assertion he had no reason not to believe the Russian leader’s promises he hadn’t interfered in US elections – caused jaws to drop, and dominated headlines for most of his remaining term.